-The agreement was finalized during President Bola Ahmed Tinubu‘s historic visit to the UK, the first by a West African head of state in 37 years.
-Prime Minister Sir Keir Starmer hailed the visit as a milestone in strengthening bilateral relations.
+The agreement was formally concluded during an unprecedented visit by President Bola Ahmed Tinubu to the UK, marking the first time in 37 years that a West African head of state has made such a journey.
+The visit itself symbolizes a new chapter in UK – Nigeria relations, with Prime Minister Sir Keir Starmer describing the occasion as a significant milestone in deepening bilateral ties.

 Historic State Visit and Strengthened UK-Nigeria Ties